Leafwing-Studios/fop-rules/docs/character-options/powers/trickster.md

 </div>

 A strange thought takes root in the mind of those near your trick.
-When detonated, make a Presence attack against all creatures within 10 feet of the trick.
+When detonated, make a Presence attack against all creatures within 2 tiles of the trick.
 You have disadvantage on this attack if you are in combat.
 If you hit, for the duration of this effect they are unshakably convinced that a single fact is true.

 Whenever the creature is presented with solid evidence that this fact is false, they may make a Focus (Insight) check opposed by your Expertise (Arcana) skill check to end the effect and recognize the truth.
 They have advantage on this skill check if they are in combat, and may make a new skill check whenever they are hit by an attack.
 This effect cannot modify or remove existing memories, but instead convinces the target to seek some alternate explanation for any discordant facts that they may know.